dawg/site/guide/user_guide.md

 <img-modal src="https://i.ibb.co/Y2SLM50/looping.png" alt="Looping"></img-modal>
 > An image of the [Piano Roll](#piano-roll) with a loop set between the `3rd` and `7th` bars.

+## Resizing
+It is possible to adjust the height and width of the `Sequencer`.
+To adjust the width, hover over the [Timeline](#timeline), hold `Ctrl` and scroll with your mouse wheel.
+To adjust the height of the `Sequencer`, hover your mouse over the piano or track list (depending on whether you are using the [Piano Roll](#piano-roll) or [Playlist](#playlist)), hold `Ctrl` and scroll with your mouse wheel.
+Right now, it is not possible to use a trackpad to adjust these settings; however, that feature is in the backlog.

 ## Mixer
 The mixer allows you to add different [Effects](#effects) to instruments.
 Currently, there are ten different channels available to be used.
 Each channel takes in a number of inputs and produces the same number of outputs.
 Each channel can have up to ten [Effects](#effects) which are applied in the order they appear in the channel (top to bottom).
 Volume, panning, and muting controls are also available at the bottom of the channel.